Soft Maximin Estimation for Heterogeneous Data: Computational properties

 The computational complexity in steps \ref{gradeval} and \ref{objeval} is dominated by matrix-vector products, (see e.g. \eqref{eq9} for the soft maximin problem).
 The complexity in step \ref{proxeval} is determined by $J$.
-As noted in \cite{beck2009} when $J$ is separable (e.g. the $\ell_1$-norm) $ \mathrm{prox}_{\delta J}$ can be computed analytically or at low cost.
+As noted in \cite{beck2009} when $J$ is separable (e.g. the $\ell_1$-norm) $ \mathrm{prox}_{\Delta J}$ can be computed analytically or at low cost.

-If $L$ is not known (or if $\delta \geq 2/L$ for a known, but perhaps conservative, $L$) we cannot guarantee convergence with a fixed choice of $\delta$, but adding a backtracking step will ensure convergence of the iterates.
-This extra step will increase the per-step computational complexity of the algorithm.
-When the gradient is not globally Lipschitz, it is no longer guaranteed that iterating steps \ref{gradeval}-\ref{objeval} will yield a solution to \eqref{eq13} for any fixed $\delta$.
-However, it is possible to show that the NPG algorithm will converge to a solution of \eqref{eq13} under some regularity conditions.
+If $L$ is not known (or if $\Delta \geq 2/L$ for a known, but perhaps conservative, $L$) we cannot guarantee convergence with a fixed choice of $\Delta$, but adding a backtracking step will ensure convergence of the iterates.
+This extra step will increase the per-step computational cost of the algorithm.

+When the gradient is not globally Lipschitz, it is no longer guaranteed that iterating steps \ref{gradeval}-\ref{objeval} will yield a solution to \eqref{eq13} for any fixed $\Delta$.
+However, we verify (Proposition \ref{prop:two}) that the following non-monotone proximal gradient (NPG) algorithm, see \cite{wright2009} and \cite{chen2016}, will converge to a solution of \eqref{eq13} under some regularity conditions.

-We show that $s_\zeta$ does not have a Lipschitz continuous gradient in general, but convergence of the NPG algorithm can be established under general conditions on the group loss functions $h_1,\ldots,h_G$.
-Furthermore, in the special case where $h_g = - \hat{V}_g$ with all groups sharing the same design we establish that $s_\zeta$ has a globally Lipschitz continuous gradient, and we find a bound on the Lipschitz constant.
+In particular, we show that while $l_\zeta$ does not have a Lipschitz continuous gradient in general, convergence of the NPG algorithm is still guaranteed under general conditions on the group functions $h_1,\ldots,h_G$.
+Furthermore, in the special case where $h_g = - \hat{V}_g$ with all groups sharing the same design we show that $l_\zeta$ has a globally Lipschitz continuous gradient, and we derive a Lipschitz constant.